Bhavesh0577/Vivan/README.md

 ## Introduction
-The Vivan App is designed to [brief description of what the app does].
-It aims to [ITR Recommendation].
+The Vivan App is designed to Recommend the ITR Form based on user input .
+It aims to provide the details tax saving Investments on new regime.